BlockstreamResearch/bip-frost-dkg/README.md

   Further information is provided as part of the exception, including a hint about which party might be to blame for the problem.
-The hint should not be trusted and should used only for debugging.
+The hint should not be trusted and should be used only for debugging.
 In particular, the hint may point at the wrong party, e.g., if the coordinator is malicious or network connections are unreliable, and as a consequence, the caller should not conclude that the party